Abstract: | This document specifies best practices for roster and subscription management in Jabber/XMPP clients. |

 Defining a sensible roster policy is difficult, because many users have different, special needs.
 We have to ensure that:

 The user's roster contains both contacts of interest for the user (contacts with subscription='both' or subscription='to') and contacts which are only interested in receiving the user's presence information.
-Also, the user might be interested in having some contacts even with subscription='none', because he often send messages to them but isn't interested in their presence.
+Also, the user might be interested in having some contacts even with subscription='none', because he often sends messages to them but isn't interested in their presence.

 Therefore, the following types of contacts SHOULD be displayed by clients: